Workers’ Compensation Lawyers

 – Permanent Total Disability (PTD).
 Mississippi does not offer lifetime benefits for workers who become permanently disabled and unable to earn a wage.
 At most, benefits can be collected for 450 weeks for two-thirds of their average weekly wage.
 An employee is PTD if they lose the use of both hands, arms, feet, legs, eyes, or any combination of these parts.

-- Negotiating skills.
-Every insurance adjuster's job is to reject claims or settle them for as little as possible.
-However, our lawyers always negotiate aggressively for the compensation you deserve.
+7. Negotiating skills.
+Every insurance adjuster’s job is to reject claims or settle them for as little as possible.
+However, a lawyer at our firm can negotiate aggressively for the compensation you deserve.

 How long can I collect workers’ compensation in Mississippi?